dogweather/forkful/content/en/arduino/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating a date in the future or past involves determining a specific day before or after a given date.
-Programmers do this for functions like scheduling events, reminders, or calculating deadlines.

 ## How to:
 Arduino doesn't have built-in date and time functions, but you can use the "TimeLib.h" library to handle date calculations.
 Make sure you've installed the library before using the below examples.

 ```Arduino